Merge and Filter Calendar Events

 - Go to

-. - Add a
+External Events>Edit Page Change Events. - Add a

-trigger. - Create an
+PageStarttrigger. - Create an

-Execute Action Batch
+Execute Action Batch.

 Send Mapped Data via Sent Fields